Education FAQ

 Yes.
 Pre-visit and post-visit lesson prompts, student worksheets, assessment rubrics, and teacher guidance are available to support classroom integration.

-For questions regarding school programs or scheduling, please contact the museum schooltours@egmh.org
+For questions regarding school programs or scheduling, please contact the museum schooltours@egmh.org or call 832-850-3464.

 Scroll to Top